Bubble wall velocity from Kadanoff-Baym equations: fluid dynamics and microscopic interactions: Introduction

-This paper is organized as follows in the section.\ref{BQFT}, we systematically discussed the quantum field in the background field of the bubble wall and gave two commonly used approximations of the mode function.
+Our discussion of these points in the remainder of the paper is organized as follows.
+In Section \ref{BQFT}, we systematically discussed the quantum field in the background field of the bubble wall and gave two commonly used approximations of the mode function.
 We briefly discuss the physics of the friction pressure from the Boltzmann equation for quantum mechanics in section.\ref{bleq} and prove that the collision term around the bubble wall is the origin of $1\rightarrow 2$ splitting friction pressure from the microscopic method.
 Then, we will solve the inconsistency in the same Section.
 In section.\ref{KBTOBE}, we will derive the modified Boltzmann equation from the Kadanoff-Baym equation and find that, under some approximation, these equations would generate the same friction pressure from the BQFT method.
 Using the collision terms around the bubble wall, we computed the friction pressure for $2\rightarrow 2$ and found it would linearly grow with the $\gamma_w$ of the bubble wall in section.\ref{22preV}.
 Conclusions and discussions, as well as the appendix, are cast in the remaining two sections.